EnergeniousE/MgC-user-documentation/glossary/README.md

 # Glossary

 This is a just a test.
+This is a sceond test.